nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2017-to-lts-2019.md

 ---
-title: Upgrade from LTS 2017 to FT 10.3
+title: Upgrade from LTS 2017 to LTS 2019
-description: Instructions to upgrade your Nuxeo Platform instance from LTS 2017 version to FT 10.3.
+description: Instructions to upgrade your Nuxeo Platform instance from LTS 2017 version to LTS 2019.
 review:
     comment: ''
     date: '2018-11-13'